Connectors

 Insert and update records in operational tables.

-Implement pipeline: write records to a target table.
+Implement a pipeline: write records to a target table.

 Avoids duplicates